tx-stripe/stripe-sync-engine/packages/sync-engine/README.md

 - `object` can be one of: `all`, `charge`, `customer`, `dispute`, `invoice`, `payment_method`, `payment_intent`, `plan`, `price`, `product`, `setup_intent`, `subscription`.
 - `created` is a Stripe RangeQueryParam and supports `gt`, `gte`, `lt`, `lte`.

-The sync engine automatically tracks per-account cursors in the `_sync_run` and `_sync_obj_run` tables.
+The sync engine automatically tracks per-account cursors in the `_sync_runs` and `_sync_obj_runs` tables.
 When you call sync methods without an explicit `created` filter, they will automatically resume from the last synced position for that account and resource.
 This enables incremental syncing that can resume after interruptions.

 > **Note:**
 > For large Stripe accounts (more than 10,000 objects), it is recommended to write a script that loops through each day and sets the `created` date filters to the start and end of day.
 This avoids timeouts and memory issues when syncing large datasets.